-A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions.
+A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare exceptions.
 Why?

 No, the first questions to ask would be: